-Pathways to the Great Transition
+Upcoming Event: Agora for the Great Transition

 Re.imagining Activism – A practical guide for the Great Transition

-Based on the research collated and the ideas and experiences generated by the Smart CSOs Lab, our booklet Re.imagining Activism – A Practical Guide for the Great Transition; is a practical tool for activists and social change leaders.
+Based on the research collated and the ideas and experiences generated by the Smart CSOs Lab, our booklet Re.imagining Activism – A practical guide for the Great Transition is a practical tool for activists and social change leaders.
 It provides guidance and support to activists who want to make a meaningful contribution to this deeper change.

 Theories of change and the vision of the Great Transition

 Any organisation or activist network that designs a campaign or a movement strategy uses a theory of change, be it implicitly or explicitly.
 Theories of change are the ideas and hypotheses (theories) people and organisations have about how change happens.
 These theories are based on assumptions about reality, about what is at stake, and how change can be brought about.

 In a world ruled by money, everything has a price.
 Even you.
 But it hasn’t always been this way, and it won’t be like this forever.
 The market / a money-oriented world isn’t a law of nature.
 It was created by humans.
 And humans can change it.